 Could the market gurus have been more wrong?
 Well, yes.
 This dwindling gaggle of soothsayers also predicted doom and gloom last year in what became known as Brexit.
 Brexit, short for “British exit”, was the vote by the British citizens to exit the European Union back in June of 2016.
 There were two failed predictions here by the experts.
 The first was that there was no way the Brits would vote to leave.
 Secondly, and more importantly for investors, experts once again predicted that markets would crash all over the world if this happened.
 Well it happened and while markets sold off sharply at first, they recovered in a few short days.
 Now, months later, Brexit is a distant memory as the U.K., too, recently set an all-time high record close.

 Then there was the crash of 2008.
-While there were many that saw trouble on the horizon, almost no one predicted the disaster it came to be as the credit crisis caused widespread dislocations in credit markets, which threatened the entire financial system as we knew it.
+While many saw trouble on the horizon, almost no one’s U.S. economy predictions included the disaster it came to be as the credit crisis caused widespread dislocations in credit markets, which threatened the entire financial system as we knew it.
 In fact, many forecasters remained bullish on stocks all the way down.

 These are just some recent examples of the stock market’s innately unpredictable ways and the failed predictions of the pundits.
 The financial markets are littered with economic forecasters whose proclamations emanate from acute cases of collective thinking and confirmation bias.
 Most are afraid to be too outlandish in their predictions and therefore have the inability to foresee unusual events that have severe consequences.
 It’s rarely the risk you see coming that turns out to be the crisis to avoid.